-The purpose of the Level 1 - 6 Qualification Development Fund is to support projects to develop and review qualifications on the New Zealand Qualifications Framework (NZQF) that reflect industry need.
+The purpose of the Level 1 - 6 Qualification Development Fund (QDF) is to support projects for:

+- (a) the development and review of qualifications at Levels 1 to 6 on the New Zealand Qualification Framework (NZQF); and - (b) the development of micro-credentials at any NZQF level that reflect industry or community need.

-The following Conditions apply, under section 429 of the Education and Training Act, to the Level 1-6 Qualification Development Fund Funding you receive for the Funding Period, in addition to the Base Funding Conditions set out in this Funding Conditions Catalogue, and the Conditions in the Education and Training Act.
+The following Conditions apply, under section 429 of the Education and Training Act (the Act), to the QDF Fund Funding you receive for the Funding Period, in addition to the Base Funding Conditions set out in this Funding Conditions Catalogue, and the Conditions in the Act.